calaldees/teachingWorkshops/teacherTraining/howDoYouLearnToTeach.md

     * when relaying problems - suggest solutions
     * identify/call-out good progress

+### Evidence informed / Evidence based
+Right/Wrong
+Open mindedness

+### Like?

+"Why do you want 13 year old friends"?
+Your their to teach them, not be their friend

 ### My Role as course tutor (the reality)
 * Line manager-esk?
 * Every interaction is an assessment